ilyindanny/freeCodeCamp-FullStack/README.md

 The goal is to create a minimal, local web app for navigating and viewing structured study content.

+Lessons are loaded automatically by the app; no manual configuration is required.

 ---

 ## Technologies Used